HouQiming/qpad/res/misc/tips_en_us.md

 #@プ@ Sticker for Key Variables

 You can add comments like `//@qpadvar kv A variable used for important things` in your program.
 QPad will show the relevant information in a sticker whenever your cursor falls in the same scope as the comment.

+#@本@ Notebook Tricks

+You can write `[button: Cell Name]` in a notebook cell to give it a name (replace the `Cell Name` part).
+The text can be put in a batch file or shell script comment.

+You can write `[new window]` in a notebook cell to make it run in a new window.

+#@プ@ Searching for Headers

+When QPad failed to locate some symbol in a dependent file automatically (e.g. when `MessageBox` appears black even though you did `#include <windows.h>`), just open the dependent file (e.g. `windows.h`) manually.
+QPad would learn to search that location the next time.